Fuzzy Topology, Quantization and Gauge Invariance: Conclusion

+Concerning with the connection between FM and QFD noticed in sect.
+2, in the latter theory all QM axioms are accepted at the initial stage.
+Then, the postulated Schroedinger equation is rewritten as the system of equations for the motion of classical liquid, similar to eq. (\ref {AZ22}) \cite {Gh}.
+Yet at the next stage, to reach the complete classicality of the theory some $ad\, hoc$ assumptions are added, however the resulting theories contradict to experimental results.
+In comparison, FM is principally nonclassical theory, this nonclassicality originates from the novel topological structure of space-time, whereas in standard QM formalism the space-time geometry is the same, as in classical mechanics.

+In our approach the state space is defined by geometry and corresponding dynamics i.e. is derivable concept.
+For pure states of free nonrelativistic particle $m$ it obtained to be equivalent to $\cal H$, but, in principle, it can be different for other systems.
+The similar features possess the formalism of algebraic QM where the state space is defined by the observable algebra and system dynamics \cite {Jauch}.
+Planck constant $\hbar=1$ in our FM ansatz, but the same value ascribed to it in relativistic unit system in which the velocity of light $c=1$; in FM framework $\hbar$ only connects $x,p$ geometric scales and doesn't have any other meaning.

-In conclusion, we have shown that the quantization of elementary systems can be derived directly from axiomatic of Set theory and topology together with the natural assumptions about system evolution.
-It allows to suppose that the quantization phenomenon has its roots in foundations of mathematics and logics \cite {Jauch}.
-In the same time the considered fuzzy manifold describes the possible variant of fundamental pregeometry which is basic component of some quantum gravity theories \cite {Bal,Ish}.
-Note also that in such geometry the fundamental set of elements is, in fact, absent, it replaced by the set of positive functions, which makes it similar to the basic structure of noncommutative geometry \cite {Con,Bal}.
-The main aim of our theory, as well as other studies of fuzzy spaces, is the construction of nonlocal QFT (or other more general theory) \cite {Bl}.
-In this vein, FM provides the interesting opportunities, being generically nonlocal theory which, in the same time, can possess Lorentz covariance and the local gauge invariance. \\
+In conclusion, we have shown that the quantization of elementary systems can be derived directly from axiomatic of set theory and topology together with the natural assumptions about system evolution.
+It allows to suppose that the quantization phenomenon has its roots in foundations of mathematics \cite {Jauch}.
+Our approach permits to construct QM formalism starting from geometric concepts and structures only, so in these aspects it's analogous to general relativity construction.
+In the same time the considered fuzzy manifold describes the possible variant of fundamental pregeometry which is basic component of some quantum gravity theories \cite {Bal}.
+In this vein, FM provides the interesting opportunities, being generically nonlocal theory which, in the same time, can possess Lorentz covariance and local gauge invariance.

 \end {document}